reanblock/llm-rag-example/README.md

 ## Run Vector DB migration

 Ingest the data and create a new local vector database.
+Only needs to be run once (unless you change the model).

 ```bash
 uv run ingest.py